McGrapefruit/pink-quanta/content/SPACE/Obsidian/Obsidian.md

 **If you are new to obsidian, don't start with reading about intimidating & complex workflows.
 Start by only using the basic functions and go from there.**

-## Preamble: A word of adwise on How to approach obsidian
+## Preamble: A word of advise on How to approach obsidian

 > [!warning] Warning: The Dangers of Obsidian
 > Obsidian can be highly addictive, functions as a vast rabbithole and can be a massivly effective procrastination tool, since everything you build to be more organized feels so productive.
 I know what I am talking about :-)